Have you been told that you have a low TSH?

 This stimulation results in the production of thyroid hormones, primarily T3 and T4.

-Once these thyroid hormones are released into the bloodstream, they go through your body and interact with all of your cells to regulate your metabolism (1), help your body produce heat (2), help your heart beat, your hair grow (3) and so on.
+Once these thyroid hormones are released into the bloodstream, they go through your body and interact with all of your cells to regulate your metabolism (1), help your body produce heat (2), help your heart beat, and your hair grow (3), and so on.

 If you have a low amount of TSH in your body then your thyroid may not be getting the proper amount of ‘stimulation’ that it needs.